alexwennerberg/nanomail/spec.md

 REGISTER uname (URL)

-If URL is one of the allowlisted URL hosts and uname DNE, you are registered
+If URL is one of the allowlisted URL hosts and uname DNE, you are registered.

+The URL should be a place containing the public ed25519 key (e.g. a personal website)

+You should keep this URL updated with your public key so that you can reliably send messages

 Handling spam
 -------------